achntrl/arduino-oscilloscope/README.md

 **Pause** : Freeze the display.
 The oscillogram won't clear the screen when it should have reached the end of the screen.
 Useful to take a closer look at what just happened.

 <br/><br/><br/>

+I have only tried it on macOS since it's the only OS that I have at my disposition at the moment.
+I will definitively try it on Linux and Windows when I get the chance.

 Older version [here](http://achntrl.com/2016/04/05/build_an_oscilloscope_with_an_arduino/).